MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-concept.md

 An [Azure private endpoint](/azure/private-link/private-endpoint-overview) is a network interface that uses a private IP address from your virtual network.

-## Practice with Azure private endpoints and Private Link Service
+## Practice with Azure private endpoints

 If you aren't already familiar with using private endpoints, work through the following tutorials and quickstarts.